コンテンツにスキップ

 (c)Marc Domage

-According to documents, he is wearing Lizzo's casual clothes.
-By having Kerem imitate his behavior, he projects his former self onto Kerem's body, creating a kind of complex meta-structure in which he realizes his own physical exile by objectifying him.
-As an audience member, one way to enjoy the performance was to be conscious of the presence of Kerem on stage and Lizzo in the audience.
+According to the documents, he is wearing Rizo's own clothes.
+And by imitating his posture and behavior, he projects his former self onto Kerem's body, and by objectifying himself, he realizes his own physical expulsion, creating a kind of complex meta-structure.
+As an audience member, it may have been fun to watch while being aware of the presence of both Kerem on stage and Rizo in the audience.

 (c)Marc Domage